 Lea has been active at Greenwood since 2009.
 She started as a volunteer, became one of our seasonal Animal Care Technicians and was recently promoted to Animal Care Supervisor.
 Lea received an Associates Degree in Radiologic Technology and a Bachelors Degree in Interior Design 1988.
 She received her Colorado Provisional Wildlife Rehabilitation License in October of 2011 and became fully licensed in October of 2012.
 In her free time, Lea enjoys swimming and, of course, all types of animals.

 Chelsea moved to Colorado from California to attend the University of Colorado Boulder and obtained a double degree in Advertising and Sociology.
 After graduating, she worked as the Marketing Manager for Downtown Boulder, a nonprofit that promotes the vitality of the downtown business district in Boulder.
 Chelsea has always been passionate about animals, both domestic and wild.
-In elementary school, she started a “Wildlife Club” with other students, which met on a weekly basis and brainstormed ideas to raise money for animals.
 That passion for animals eventually led her to become involved with Greenwood’s Board of Directors in 2015.
 Needless to say, she thinks she’s found her calling.
 She loved serving on the Board of Directors and jumped at the opportunity to become even more involved as the full-time Development Manager.
 When she’s not spending time with her kitty sidekick, Mimosa, you will find Chelsea camping, hiking, fishing or enjoying Colorado’s great outdoors.

 Born and raised in Quebec, Canada, Claudia left her hometown to travel the world and learn new languages at a young age.
 Her studies in International Relations and Disaster Management led her to work for several non-profits including the CECI Montreal, UNICEF Quebec and the Canadian Red Cross.
 Claudia has been a true animal lover for as long as she can remember but, after volunteering at the Montreal SPCA Emergency Shelter, she realized how immensely rewarding it is to care for animals.
 Shortly after, she decided to reorient her career towards animal protection, and began to work for the World Animal Protection (previously WSPA) in Thailand and the Philippines.
 Since then, she completed a certificate program in Animal Welfare at the Thompson Rivers University and was privileged to work at the Humane Society of Boulder Valley (HSBV) as their Adoption Services Supervisor.
 In 2018, Claudia joined Greenwood Wildlife Rehabilitation Center as the Volunteer and Outreach Manager and couldn’t be more proud.

 Claudia is a real social butterfly, always cheerful and willing to help.
 You can often see her showing pictures of her orange tabby cat Amber or teaching people a little bit of French!
-She loves going to the movies, hiking, fishing, sewing, playing board games, and meeting with her friends!
+She loves going to the movies, snowshoeing, hiking, baking banana bread, playing board games, and meeting with her friends!